-Making Tax Digital will change the way your business pays its taxes to HMRC.
-The first of these changes will come into play in April 2019.
-This article sets out what Making Tax Digital will mean for you and your business.
+Making Tax Digital has changed the way your business pays its taxes to HMRC.
+The first of these changes came into play in April 2019.
+This article sets out what Making Tax Digital means for you and your business.
 It also answers a series of common questions that you may have about the new legislation.

 What is Making Tax Digital?

 Making Tax Digital is a scheme by the UK government to make it easier for businesses and individuals to manage their taxes.
-The first stage comes into play on 1 April 2019 and is called Making Tax Digital for VAT.
+The first stage started on 1 April 2019 and is called Making Tax Digital for VAT.

-From that date, VAT-registered businesses (those companies with their turnover over the VAT threshold, which is currently £85,000) will be required to digitally submit their tax records to HMRC.
+From that date, VAT-registered businesses (those companies with their turnover over the VAT threshold, which is currently £85,000) are required to digitally submit their tax records to HMRC.
 They will no longer be able to do this via HMRC’s Government Gateway.

 What was the original goal of Making Tax Digital?